Elodie0712/WavexProject/README.md

 [Details on hiding old columns]

 ### 15. Trim
-[Details on trimming data]

 ### 16. Replace Values
 #### A. Replace values in Country Column
 - Replace “US” with “United States” and “UK” with “United Kingdom” in the Country column.

 #### B. Replace values in City Column
-[Details on replacing values in the City column]

 ### 17. Capitalize Each Word
 - Capitalize each word in the “City” column.